amirsyedi/laravel/README.md

 4. for user can create data from the system.

-5. create task/todo is incomplete due to internship job and limited time to learn new framework.
+5. create new task/todo is incomplete due to internship job and limited time to learn new framework(vue js).